 What really made our stay in Tulum, was our accommodation and I would totally go back, just to stay there again.

 If you’re looking for something a little cheaper, we also spent a night in the main town of Tulum at Casa Abanico.
-I loved this accommodation and it had it’s own kitchen which is great when you’re on a budget.
-However it’s a bit of a trek to the beach and the main town of Tulum feels a bit like a construction site.
+I loved this accommodation and it had its own kitchen which is great when you’re on a budget.
+However, it’s a bit of a trek to the beach and the main town of Tulum feels a bit like a construction site.
 Something to bear in mind!
-(However this is pretty much where all the budget accomodation is!).
+(However, this is pretty much where all the budget accommodation is!).

 Tulum to Playa Del Carmen/Isla Cozumel – 65km / 54 minutes

 Here you have two options, as Cozumel is an island, you need to take a ferry to get there.
 So you can either take your rental car on the ferry, or you can return your rental car in Playa and take the passenger ferry (and then bus back to Cancun).
 We did the latter, although in hindsight the first option is probably easier.